RepAdapt/population_structure/README.md

 1. Population structure is estimated (across several scripts, via a bash script created by PopStruct_02_impute_filter_thin.py)
     1. PLINK creates bim, bed, and fam files for locus and sample labelling within internal scripts that follow
     1. LEA_smnf_impute.R
-        1. Dynamically choose K (explore K = 1-12) based on minimum cross-entropy via LEA::snmf
+        1. Dynamically choose K (explore K = 1-12) based on minimum cross-entropy via LEA::snmf using the filtered vcf in Step 1
             1. a K vs. CE plot is generated/saved for post hoc evaluation (suffix: ce_vs_k.pdf)
             1. an ancestry plot with the chosen K is generated/saved (suffix: ancestry_unimputed.pdf)
         1. Impute missing data using LEA::impute using best K from previous step
         1. Loci with MAF < 0.01 are removed
             1. A genotypes .txt file with rownames for samples and column names is saved (suffix: imputed_maf-filtered.txt)
         1. bigsnpr::snp_autoSVD is used to LD prune loci (including long-range LD)
+            1. A new K is dynamically chosen for this imputed/thinned SNP set
             1. PCA coordinates are estimated and saved with rownames for samples and column names for PC (suffix: imputed_maf-filtered_thinned_pcs.txt)
             1. A genotypes .txt file with rownames for samples and column names is saved (suffix: imputed_maf-filtered_thinned.txt)
+            1. Ancestry proportions are estimated/saved using the output from LD pruned loci
+                1. Proportions saved (suffix: imputed_maf-filtered_thinned_ancestry_proportions.txt)
-        1. Ancestry proportions are estimated/saved (suffix: imputed_maf-filtered_thinned_ancestry_proportions.txt) and a corresponding ancestry plot is generated (suffix: imputed_maf-filtered_thinned_ancestry.pdf)
+                1. A corresponding ancestry plot is generated (suffix: imputed_maf-filtered_thinned_ancestry.pdf)
     1. lostruct.R - using imputed + maf-filtered loci
-        1. performs local PCA following directions on lostruct's (README)[https://github.com/petrelharp/local_pca]
+        1. performs local PCA following directions on lostruct's [README](https://github.com/petrelharp/local_pca)
     1. hierfstat.R - using imputed + maf-filtered loci (if populations are designated as discrete)
         1. estimates/saves overall stats (suffix: hierfstat_overall_stats.txt)
         2. estimates/saves WC pairwise FST (suffix: hierfstat_pw_fst.txt)